sampotter/fluxpy/README.md

 conda activate radiosity
 conda install -c anaconda pip
 ```
+Alternatively, run `python -m venv .` to create a virtual environment in standard Python without using Anaconda.
+Activating the virtual
-Activating the radiosity environment means that all python and pip operations will be
+environment (via `conda activate radiosity` or `source bin/activate`) means that all python and pip operations will be
 managed using the packages installed into the environment.
-Therefore, the command `conda activate radiosity`
+Therefore, the command
 must be run before proceeding to the next steps (and before running any code).

 ### Getting the dependencies ###